mincrmatt12/MSign/stm/README.md

 When either device sends the `PING` command, the other MUST respond with the `PONG` command, UNLESS the handshake has not been completed.

 The above three commands have no payload.

-When either device sends the `QUERY_FREE_HEAP` command (with no payload) the other device should respond with the same message ID but with a payload corresponding to the maximum amount of data that can be `DATA_MOVE`d to it.
-This should only ever underestimate this quantity, not over estimate it.
-The value itself is represented as an unsigned 16 bit integer.

 ### Update commands